 A body lift is tailored to contour the body of an individual following massive weight loss

 In North America approximately 31% of the population is classified as morbidly obese (defined as >30 pounds over ideal body weight).
 Almost two-thirds of the North American population is considered overweight (defined as 10 to 30 pounds over ideal body weight).
 Numerous health problems can arise as a result of obesity, including diabetes and heart disease.
-There are a variety of ways to achieve weight loss, all starting with the self-commitment to improve how we both look and feel.
-A proper balanced, healthy diet combined with regular exercise is the cornerstone of weight loss to achieve health and fitness.
+There are a variety of ways to achieve weight loss, all starting with self-commitment to improve how we both look and feel.
+A properly balanced, healthy diet combined with regular exercise is the cornerstone of weight loss to achieve health and fitness.
 Surgery for weight loss, known as bariatric surgery, is increasing in popularity.

 With bariatric surgery, massive weight loss and improved health are possible.
 However, many patients are troubled by the excess loose and sagging skin and fat that remains.
 The excess and redundant skin of the body, arms, and thighs are both unsightly and symptomatic.
-Fortunately, plastic surgery techniques have advanced to facilitate safe reduction or removal of the excess skin and fat after weight loss, allowing people to truly reach their goals of both feeling and looking better.
+Fortunately, plastic surgery techniques have advanced to facilitate the safe reduction or removal of excess skin and fat after weight loss, allowing people to truly reach their goals of both feeling and looking better.